Last Updated on

 Finding a location to open up your dispensary and that your city will permit is hard enough, but once you get the permits and licenses, there is a lot more to consider as you build out your dispensary and get ready to open.
 Be sure to factor in all three S’s and get the proper help from your vendors to properly implement all the systems into which you invest your capital.

 With offices throughout California, Begreenlegal Consulting is here to help you find a location and apply for your local permits, state cannabis licenses all while providing expert cannabis business strategy including help with vendor selection.
 We have resources who will design your store layout as well as help in the hiring and training of your staff all with a focus on compliance with all regulations.
-Just reach out for a free consultation to get started.
+Just reach out for a consultation to get started.

 Chris Cahill, a Michigan State Bar member and MBA since 1995, has helped hundreds of small and mid-sized business owners grow and manage their operations, including multi-state cannabis operators and suppliers.